-Public speaking kills are among the most important of all professional skills.
-Engaging and persuasive speakers have some fundamental traits in common.
-This series of three workshops hone in on these abilities - speaking and listening, body language, and vocal variety - each workshop being a standalone learning opportunity which collectively provides maximum speaking effectiveness.
+Public speaking skills are among the most important of all professional qualities.
+Engaging and persuasive speakers have fundamental traits in common, such as the ability to listen well, the fluent use of gestures and talented ways to play with their voice.
+This series of three workshops home in on these abilities - speaking and listening, body language, and vocal variety - each workshop being a standalone learning opportunity which collectively provides maximum speaking effectiveness.

 Each workshop includes examples to illustrate the ideas paired with in-class practice and immediate feedback.
-After Workshops 1 and 2, there will be a take-home practice that builds on the key skills developed in a setting of your choice (e.g., in-class presentation, professional setting, social events, daily activity).
 You are invited to share your learning in small groups.

 Geographer.
 Inquirer.
 Risk taker (calculated).
-She is an educator and geographer by training and applies those skills to her role at Concordia University.
-Niem's diverse professional experience working in different positions within the university and non-profit sectors has ignited her interest in how people navigate their career paths and the role of soft skills (e.g., networking, negotiating, public speaking) in the process.
-She has been invited to give talks on these topics in the community and also academic circles for students and job seekers.
+Niem is an educator and geographer by training and applies those skills to her role at Concordia University.
+Niem's diverse professional experience working in different positions within the university and non-profit sectors has ignited her interest in how people navigate their career paths.